See more where this came from

 Recruiting users wasn’t easy at all — doctors are busy, especially the week before Christmas.
 We managed to find 5 doctors in different disciplines.

-We used the Rainbow Spreadsheet, a lean UX research method, to take notes during the user tests and find the most important feedback from users.
+We used the Rainbow Spreadsheet, a lean UX research method, to take notes during the user tests and process the most important feedback from users.

 We couldn’t wait to get it all into a report to share with OSDE.